70 Dairy-Free Apps for Your Next Party

 Grilled Guacamole

-If you’re a guacamole lover, try this fun grilled version that gives it a smoky flavor.
+If you’re a guacamole lover, try this fun grilled version that has a smoky flavor.
 The veggies tend to darken a bit when heated, so stir it gently to prevent further discoloration. —Lindsay Sprunk, Noblesville, Indiana

 Asian Shrimp Pancakes